gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 cry for aid was suddenly cut off.

 She banged his shin hard against something as her father shouted her name again.
 What had she been thinking?
-She couldn't help Razi---she didn't even know where he was.
+She couldn't help Razi–she didn't even know where he was.

 Suddenly she slipped on something wet.
 "Oof!"
 She fell clumsily to the floor.

 "*Ashenope!
 Ashenope arra te paurenatepe ejo!*" Someone grabbed her hand, holding tight when she tried to pull away, and pushed something heavy into her arms.

-Smooth, heavy, and cool to the touch...
-She ran her hands over it, already knowing what they would tell her.
+Smooth, heavy, and cool to the touch…  She ran her hands over it, already knowing what they would tell her.
 Angled sides, rounded corners, a flat top: it was the casket the Hett had been carrying.
 It was the Pilot Stone.